Un-Connon Opinions: UCLA’s fanbase seems to be stuck in decades-long hibernation

 Attendance is an issue and the fanbase has become lethargic.

 I don’t expect things to change before I graduate.
-I know Guerrero won’t be able to turn the tides that quickly, even if his contract is extended at the year’s end.
+I know Guerrero won’t be able to turn the tides that quickly, so a lot of these problems will inevitably get dumped onto his successor’s plate.

 But when I come back to the Rose Bowl as an alumnus, I hope I’m not the only one in the stands.